gnairooze/PowerShell/README.md

 ## read folders sizes

 This script reads the size of folders in a given path that were created before certain date and export the result to text file.

+## rename-files scripts
+1. contains a script `rename-files-making-last-numbers-4-digits.ps1` to rename files in a folder to have the last numbers 4 digits.